-‘Scalebound’ Cancellation: Was ‘ReCore’ Not Selling Up To Microsoft’s Expectations The Reason The Xbox One Exclusive Was Cancelled?
+‘Scalebound’ Cancellation: Was ‘ReCore’ Not Selling Up To Microsoft’s Expectations The Reason The Xbox One Exclusive Was Canceled?
 [Opinion]

-Highly-anticipated Microsoft Xbox One video game Scalebound was recently announced to be cancelled.
+Highly-anticipated Microsoft Xbox One video game Scalebound was recently announced to be canceled.
 However, is the reason for its cancellation linked to ReCore, another highly-anticipated game, not delivering up to expectations.

 According to a written article by Polygon, it reports that Microsoft announced the cancellation of the dragon-riding, action-packed exclusive developed by PlatinumGames.
 A spokesperson representing Microsoft provided a statement on said cancellation.